 Include an assessment of the needs of individuals with disabilities for transition career services and pre-employment transition services, and the extent to which such services are coordinated with transition services provided under the Individuals with Disabilities Education Act .

 (1) (A).
 The Division and its SRC continue to discuss and explore strategies in an effort to reach out to as many potential consumers as possible.
 The SRC members represent a broad spectrum of consumer interest groups.
 These individuals share information pertaining to the constituent groups that they represent.
 Topics that are discussed are issues related to employment and other vocational rehabilitation services, skills of blindness needed for personal independence and self-sufficiency, mobility and safe travel, personal adjustment to blindness, support groups, braille, adaptive devices and assistive technology, access to the Internet, audio and digital books, recreation and leisure activities and activities within the Business Enterprise Program.
-Attendance is open to the public and available statewide through conference calls.
+Attendance is open to the public and available statewide through *video-*conference calls.

-DBVI continues to receive input from survey questionnaires that are sent to all closed cases to determine the satisfaction of the consumer for the services that he/she received.
-In addition, the DBVI Director routinely attends various gatherings of the organized blindness community in Maine (American Council of the Blind of Maine, and National Federation of the Blind of Maine), and various regional meetings with consumers and other stakeholders.
+DBVI continues to receive input from survey questionnaires that are sent to all closed cases to determine the satisfaction of the consumer for the services that they received. * This method has been received so that the individual can get the survey electronically, through the mail, or receive a phone call.* In addition, the DBVI Director routinely attends various gatherings of the organized blindness community in Maine (American Council of the Blind of Maine, and National Federation of the Blind of Maine), and various regional meetings with consumers and other stakeholders.
 DBVI has scheduled meetings throughout the year with a number of partners/stakeholders including Catholic Charities Maine (education for blind children), the Iris Network (blindness rehabilitation), Disability Rights Maine, ALPHA One Center for Independent Living, the DBVI State Rehabilitation Council and members of Maine’s three consumer-driven blindness organizations.

-DBVI assists eligible individuals with disabilities to prepare for, achieve, retain employment in competitive integrated employment.
-DBVI administers the Vocational Rehabilitation program in Maine for the Rehabilitation Services Administration (RSA) specifically for Maine citizens that are blind or visually impaired.
-A comprehensive needs assessment is required every three years and focuses on the Vocational Rehabilitation program for those that are blind and visually impaired and on the needs of individuals eligible for those services.
+DBVI assists eligible individuals with disabilities to prepare for, achieve, retain *and advance in* employment in competitive integrated employment.
+DBVI administers the Vocational Rehabilitation program in Maine for the Rehabilitation Services Administration (RSA) specifically for Maine citizens *who* are blind or visually impaired.
+A comprehensive needs assessment is required every three years and focuses on the Vocational Rehabilitation program for those *who* are blind and visually impaired and on the needs of individuals eligible for those services.
 The assessment is designed to answer important questions about the population eligible for DBVI services living in Maine and their vocational rehabilitation needs.
-Information gathered for the assessment will guide DBVI in its strategic plan and goal development for the years 2018 - 2020.
+Information gathered for the assessment will guide DBVI in its strategic plan and goal development for the years –*2021-2023*.
 Specifically, the report responds to federal regulations (34 CFR 361.29) requiring Maine’s Division for the Blind and Visually Impaired (DBVI) to jointly conduct a “comprehensive statewide assessment” with the State Rehabilitation Council (SRC) every three years that describes the rehabilitation needs of individuals with disabilities residing within the State, particularly the vocational rehabilitation needs of individuals with the most significant disabilities, including their need for supported employment.

 Survey data showed that it is taking longer to close a case and fewer cases are being closed successfully.
 Since the average wage at closure is increasing each year from the average wage at application, a conclusion could be made that VRCs are working with consumers longer to better prepare them for quality employment outcomes.
 Further, an emphasis on Career Pathways and economic self-sufficiency has resulted in additional time spent in achieving successful outcomes.

-DBVI’s most recent Comprehensive Statement Needs Assessment was completed in March 2018.
-The entire report is available as a separate document at: http://www.maine.gov/rehab/dbvi/state_plan/index.shtml
+DBVI’s most recent Comprehensive Statement Needs Assessment –* 2020*- was completed in *during the pandemic*.
+The *executive summary* report is available: